 The lateral framework (reengineer #2) is to keep the front vertical from spreading and allowing the metal rod to come out of rotisserie, causing the piece to stop spinning (seen to the left, as well).

 The working end has the metal rod epoxied into a wood segment.
 The 1"x8TPI bolt is set into the next piece of wood.
-The 1 I wanted to be able to use the jaws that the piece was turned in to connect directly to the rotisserie.
+I wanted to be able to use the jaws that the piece was turned in to connect directly to the rotisserie.
 The wheel at the top is to keep the entire piece from falling off in the floor (yes it happened, reengineer #1).
 Notice it’s a luggage wheel, the same type of wheel I used for the steady rest you can see hanging on the wall behind lathe.

 Below is the first big piece completed with this rig.
 13-1/4" x 4-1/2".